 FCF = Cash flow from operating activities – capital expenditures

-In addition, you can also find the free cash flow of companies on other financial websites like Screener.in, Tickertape, etc. Nevertheless, we advise our readers to do the calculations themselves to avoid any computer-based miscalculations.
+In addition, you can also find the free cash flow of companies on other financial websites like Trade Brains Portal, Screener.in, Tickertape, etc. Nevertheless, we advise our readers to do the calculations themselves to avoid any computer-based miscalculations.

 4. How to analyze the free cash flow of a company?

 While studying the cash flow of a company, it is important to find out where the cash is coming from.
 The cash can be generated either from the earnings or debts.
 While an increase in cash flow because of the increase in earnings is a good sign.
 However, the same is not true with debts.

 Moreover, if two companies have the same free cash flow, it doesn’t mean that they have a similar future prospect.
 Few industries have a higher capital expenditure compared to other industries.
 Further, if the Capex is high, you need to investigate whether the reason for the high capital expenditure is due to expenses in growth or expenditure.
 In order to learn these, you have to read the quarterly/annual reports of the companies carefully.

 Negative FCF of a company.

 A consistently declining or negative free cash flow can be a warning sign for investors.
-Negative free cash flow is dangerous because it may lead to slow down in the business.
+Negative free cash flow is dangerous because it may lead to a slow down in the business.
 Further, if the company didn’t improve its free cash flow, it might face insufficient liquidity to stay in the business.

 Quick Note: If you want to learn free cash flow and discounted cash flow (DCF) model in depth, feel free to check out this online course: HOW TO PICK WINNING STOCKS?
 Enroll now and learn stock valuation techniques today.